 Price: $400 | Panel: 27″ VA | Resolution: 2560×1440 | Refresh Rate: 240Hz | Response Time: 1ms GtG | Curve: 1000R

 The best curved gaming monitor.
-The 1000R curve matches the human eye’s natural curvature — it reduces eye strain and increases immersion.
+The 1000R curve matches the human eye’s natural curvature — it reduces eye strain and increases immersion in a way that flat monitors can’t.
 The VA panel has deep blacks (3000:1 contrast vs 1000:1 on IPS).
-240Hz is smooth for fast games.
-Best for: immersive single-player games and racing sims.
+240Hz is buttery smooth for fast games.
+Best for immersive single-player games and racing sims.
+I wasn’t a curved monitor person until I tried this one.

 5. Dell G2724D — Best 1440p Value